 [122] My central difference with the main judgment lies in the constitutional issue that needs to be determined.
 The main judgment reaches the constitutional aspect relating to the enforcement of private arbitration awards by courts only towards the end, and then only in the narrow form of whether a refusal to make the arbitral award an order of court violates section 34 of the Constitution.
-It also finds equity considerations not to be applicable.
+86 It also finds equity considerations not to be applicable.
+87

-[123] In Lufuno Mphaphuli, this Court held that section 34 does not apply directly to private arbitrations.
-I thus agree with the main judgment that the applicant's right of access to courts has not been infringed.
+[123] In Lufuno Mphaphuli, this Court held that section 34 does not apply directly to private arbitrations.88 I thus agree with the main judgment that the applicant's right of access to courts has not been infringed.89

 [124] But that is not all that Lufuno Mphaphuli decided.
 It also dealt with the relevance of the Constitution to the terms and enforcement of arbitration agreements.
-It held that in determining whether a provision of an arbitration agreement is contrary to public policy the spirit, purport and objects of the Bill of Rights will be of importance, and it emphasised the importance of fairness in the arbitration process.
-Importantly too, Lufuno Mphaphuli dealt with the relevance of the Constitution to the judicial scrutiny of arbitration awards.
-It held that "the values of our Constitution will not necessarily best be served by interpreting section 33 [of the Arbitration Act]
+90 It held that in determining whether a provision of an arbitration agreement is contrary to public policy the spirit, purport and objects of the Bill of Rights will be of importance, 91 and it emphasised the

-&lt;sup>86 See [53]-[62] of the main judgment.
+86 See [53]-[62] of the main judgment.

-&lt;sup>87 At [52].
+87 At [52].

-&lt;sup>89 See [62] of the main judgment.
+89 See [62] of the main judgment.

-&lt;sup>90 Lufuno Mphaphuli above n 9 at paras 219-23.
+90 Lufuno Mphaphuli above n 9 at paras 219-23.